 What are the GPA averages for acceptance to the BioE major?

 While we do not select based on grades alone, most competitive applicants will have a strong GPA in the prerequisite courses.
 The minimum cumulative GPA to be considered for admission is 2.5.

 |Early admission (Summer ’17)||Upper division admission

 All statistics are pre-Direct to College (DTC) admission.
-Data for DTC admission is not yet available.
+Data for DTC placement is not yet available.

 When should I apply?

 The process for placement the B.S. in Bioengineering program depends on a student’s current class standing.
 Please see the Undergraduate Program Admissions page for details and prerequisites.
 We are a small department and offer our courses only once a year.
 The core classes begin in Spring quarter of Sophomore year.
 Students can be placed in the major in the Autumn of their Sophomore year, or in the Spring of their Sophomore year.

 My application to the BioE major has been denied.
 Can I apply and be reconsidered next year?